Organize catalog content¶

 The following example code creates a top-level namespace named namespace1

-in the catalog1
+in the catalog catalog1

 spark.sql("use catalog1").show()